programming-formalisms/programming_formalisms_project_summer_2026/learners/oishika.md

 Well formed requirement :
 ---
-For creating and maintaining a package, we should follow a set of requirements according to standard regulations And, every time we have any modification in our package, we should check the requirements again.
+For creating and maintaining a software package, we should follow a set of requirements according to standard regulations And, every time we have any modification in our package, we should check the requirements again.

 Risk Analysis for each requirements

-# Requirements
+---
 # Requirements

 <!-- markdownlint-disable MD013 --><!-- Tables cannot be split up over lines, hence will break 80 characters per line -->